 When we bought our house, we designated one of the rooms as “ the computer room”.
 It was kind of small office, with a couple of book shelves.
 Then, with the children, we’ve added more cupboards and shelves and computers.
 It was no longer the computer room, it was a storage room.
 “Where is X?”

 Once upon a time there was a pool.
-It was in a club, and the club people loved the pool.
+It was in a club called “the agile club” (of course), and “the agile club” people loved the pool.
 This pool had 6 lanes.
 Each lane was wide enough for 2 persons to swim in parallel.
-Because the pool was popular, sometimes in certain hours, there were more than 12 people, and then people
+Because the pool was popular, sometimes in certain hours, there were

 If business analysis is where we come up with ideas, then product development process is the factory that makes the vision real.
 What did we take from agile and how is it different today from 15 years ago?
 The magic word of today is SCALE.
-And the king of Scale is SAFe.
-I’ve already written
+And the king of Scaled Agile is SAFe.
+I’ve already

 Burn-down charts are awesome.
-They are part of agile’s set feedback loops.
-Take a look at a burn-down chart, and it will tell you if you’re on track or not.
-Here’s a simple example: Note that I haven’t used a unit on the Y axis.
-It can be story points or hours, or whatever unicorn
+They are part of agile’s set feedback loops increasing visibilty into the process.
+Take a look at a burn-down chart, and it will tell you if your agile team is on track or not.
+Here’s a simple example: Note that I haven’t used any unit on the Y axis.
+It can